Herbicide: Mixtures and sequences

-Herbicide rotations
+Natural herbicide

-Rotation of herbicides from different chemical groups in successive years should reduce selection for resistance.
-This is a key element in most resistance prevention programmes.
-The value of this approach depends on the extent of cross-resistance, and whether multiple resistance occurs owing to the presence of several different resistance mechanisms.
-A practical problem can be the lack of awareness by farmers of the different groups of herbicides that exist.
-In Australia a scheme has been introduced in which identifying letters are included on the product label as a means of enabling farmers to distinguish products with different modes of action.
+The term organic herbicide has come to mean herbicides intended for organic farming.
+Few natural herbicides rival the effectiveness of synthetics.
+Some plants also produce their own herbicides, such as the genus Juglans (walnuts), or the tree of heaven; such actions of natural herbicides, and other related chemical interactions, is called allelopathy.
+The applicability of these agents is unclear.

 Farming practices and resistance: a case study

-Herbicide resistance became a critical problem in Australian agriculture, after many Australian sheep farmers began to exclusively grow wheat in their pastures in the 1970s.
+Herbicide resistance became a critical problem in Australian agriculture after many Australian sheep farmers began to exclusively grow wheat in their pastures in the 1970s.
 Introduced varieties of ryegrass, while good for grazing sheep, compete intensely with wheat.
 Ryegrasses produce so many seeds that, if left unchecked, they can completely choke a field.
-Herbicides provided excellent control, while reducing soil disrupting because of less need to plough.
+Herbicides provided excellent control, reducing soil disruption because of less need to plough.
 Within little more than a decade, ryegrass and other weeds began to develop resistance.
 In response Australian farmers changed methods.
-By 1983, patches of ryegrass had become immune to Hoegrass, a family of herbicides that inhibit an enzyme called acetyl coenzyme A carboxylase.
+By 1983, patches of ryegrass had become immune to Hoegrass (diclofop-methyl), a family of herbicides that inhibit an enzyme called acetyl coenzyme A carboxylase.

-Ryegrass populations were large, and had substantial genetic diversity, because farmers had planted many varieties.
+Ryegrass populations were large and had substantial genetic diversity because farmers had planted many varieties.
 Ryegrass is cross-pollinated by wind, so genes shuffle frequently.
-To control its distribution farmers sprayed inexpensive Hoegrass, creating selection pressure.
-In addition, farmers sometimes diluted the herbicide in order to save money, which allowed some plants to survive application.
-When resistance appeared farmers turned to a group of herbicides that block acetolactate synthase.
-Once again, ryegrass in Australia evolved a kind of "cross-resistance" that allowed it to rapidly break down a variety of herbicides.
+To control its distribution, farmers sprayed inexpensive Hoegrass, creating selection pressure.
+In addition, farmers sometimes diluted the herbicide to save money, which allowed some plants to survive application.
+Farmers turned to a group of herbicides that block acetolactate synthase when resistance appeared.
+Once again, ryegrass in Australia evolved a kind of "cross-resistance" that allowed it to break down various herbicides rapidly.
 Four classes of herbicides become ineffective within a few years.
-In 2013 only two herbicide classes, called Photosystem II and long-chain fatty acid inhibitors, were effective against ryegrass.
+In 2013, only two herbicide classes called Photosystem II and long-chain fatty acid inhibitors, were effective against ryegrass.